Motion-Project/motion/README.md

-MotionPlus
+Motion
 =============

 ## Description

-MotionPlus is a break from Motion version 4.2.2 to provide an application for enhancements.
-MotionPlus removes some of the outdated processes, cleans up the code base and introduces new functionality.
+Motion is a program that monitors the signal from video cameras and detects changes in the images.
+Version 5.0 and later versions remove some of the outdated processes, cleans up the code base and introduces new functionality.

-The following are some of the things that are different from Motion.
+The following are some of the things that are different from earlier version of Motion (versions 4.7 and lower).
 - Secondary detection method via OpenCV
   - HOG (Histogram of Oriented Gradients)
   - Haar cascade classifiers